nprabala/Songify/Frontend/README.md

--Changed canvas so that scaling issues were fixed (the canvas is now drawn based on percentages and not pixels) -Created array/global variable that keeps state of all drawn variables (currently notes so far) -Ability to clear notes that are drawn to the screen
+-Changed canvas so that scaling issues were fixed (the canvas is now drawn based on percentages and not pixels) -Created array/global variable that keeps state of all drawn variables (currently notes so far) -Ability to clear notes that are drawn to the screen -Fixed draw note functionality so that note locations correspond to a percentage instead of pixels

 Known issues:
--We need to snap the drawn notes to the corresponding location on the staff -We need to save canvas object locations corresponding a percentage instead of pixels
+-We need to snap the drawn notes to the corresponding location on the staff

 01/30/19 (lfu2)